akka/akka-grpc/README.md

 ## Project Status

-This library is ready to be used in production, but API's and build system plugins are still expected to be improved and [may change](https://doc.akka.io/docs/akka/current/common/may-change.html).
+This library is ready to be used in production

 The API on both sides (Client and Server) is a simple Akka Streams-based one.

-The client side is
-currently implemented on top of [io.grpc:grpc-netty-shaded](https://mvnrepository.com/artifact/io.grpc/grpc-netty-shaded), we plan to replace this by just [io.grpc:grpc-core](https://mvnrepository.com/artifact/io.grpc/grpc-core) and [Akka HTTP](https://doc.akka.io/docs/akka-http/current).
+The client side is currently implemented on top of [io.grpc:grpc-netty-shaded](https://mvnrepository.com/artifact/io.grpc/grpc-netty-shaded) with an [Akka HTTP](https://doc.akka.io/docs/akka-http/current) client backend alternative available.

 As for performance, we are currently relying on the JVM TLS implementation, which is sufficient for many use cases, but is planned to be replaced with